 Due to the interactive nature of this book, there are only a handful of copies still in existence – we can only assume it is because those posters were torn out and used in school libraries across the country!

 Amrine’s iconic children’s illustrations still resonate today people of all ages.
 A true iconoclast, Amrine created children’s artwork that didn’t talk down to them.
-Instead, her illustrations met children at their level, with bright colors, large text, and lively characters.
+Instead, her illustrations met children at their level, with bright colors, large text, and lively characters (credit Barry at dress head).
 Check out some of our favorite library posters images from Amrine, or browse some of her other illustrations on Flickr.